 It took the promulgation of God's Word, pronounced judgment, to get the attention of the people of Nineveh (towards a Nineveh type repentance); what will it take today, as sin grows by leaps and bounds?
 We are seeing the lowering of the hedge of protection, allowing the results of sinfulness to engulf the land, rather than the protective hedge towards the godliness of any nation.

 Many nations are in need of a Nineveh type repentance; after having sold out to the world, allowing tares to be sown.
-In addressing the ills of the tongue (an intermixing), the Apostle James asked: Does a fountain sent forth at the same place sweet water and bitter?
+Apostle James asked: Does a fountain sent forth at the same place sweet water and bitter?
 Can the fig tree bear olive berries?
 Either a vine, figs?
 So can no fountain both yield salt water and fresh (James 3:11-12).

-James pointed out that no fountain can bring forth salt water and fresh at the same time; neither can sin flourish alongside righteousness.
+James pointed out that no fountain can bring forth salt water and fresh at the same time, in reference to one's speech, neither can sin flourish alongside righteousness.
 Likewise, can a nation promote good along with evil at the same time and not place itself in the portals of God's judgment?

 A legendary evangelist of the first Great Awakening, Charles G. Finney, stated: Brethren, our preaching will bear its legitimate fruits.
 If immorality prevails in the land, the fault is ours to a great degree.
 If there is a decay of conscience, the pulpit is responsible for it.
 If the church is degenerate and worldly, the pulpit is responsible for it.